Generating new gravitational solutions by matrix multiplication: Notation and background results

 { \remark Since $\omega \in \mathbb C$ and $\varphi \in {\cal T}$ is a complex valued function, when we refer to $A(\rho,v)$ (and $M(\rho,v)$) as a solution of the field equation \eqref{fi2d}, we take them as being complex valued.
-Naturally, the functions $\Delta, B, \psi$ in \eqref{4dWLP} must be real valued, which means that they are defined on the domain of $(\rho,v)$ where $A(\rho,v)$ and $M(\rho,v)$ are real valued.
-So this only affects the domain of $(\rho,v)$ where \eqref{4dWLP} holds.\\ }
+One may seek a real or a complex solution $M(\rho,v)$.
+In the former case, restrictions may have to be imposed on the domain of $(\rho,v)$. \\ }

-Note that, although the BM linear system \eqref{varXA} is a linear PDE for the unknown $X$ with coefficient $A(\rho, v)$, one must in fact look at it as an equation for the pair of unknowns $(X,A)$ if the field equations are to be solved; indeed, $A$ is not given and obtaining $A = M^{-1} d M$ such that \eqref{fi2d} holds is precisely our goal.
+Note that, although the Breitenlohner-Maison linear system \eqref{varXA} is a system of linear PDE's for the unknown $X$ with coefficient $A(\rho, v)$, one must in fact look at it as a system of equations for the pair of unknowns $(X,A)$ if the field equations are to be solved; indeed, in general $A$ is not given and obtaining $A = M^{-1} d M$ such that \eqref{fi2d} holds is precisely our goal.

-One way to address this question, providing at the same time both a solution $M(\rho, v)$ to the field equation \eqref{fi2d} and a solution $X$ to the Lax pair \eqref{varXA} with input $A = M^{-1} d M$, is given by a Wiener-Hopf (WH) factorization (also known as Birkhoff factorization) of a so-called monodromy matrix.
-Obtaining this factorization is equivalent to solving a particular kind of Riemann-Hilbert problems, described in the next section.
+One way to address this question, providing at the same time both a solution $M(\rho, v)$ to the field equation \eqref{fi2d} and a solution $X$ to the Lax pair \eqref{varXA} with input $A = M^{-1} d M$, is given by the canonical Wiener-Hopf factorisation (also known as Birkhoff factorisation) of a so-called monodromy matrix.
+Obtaining this factorisation is equivalent to solving a particular kind of Riemann-Hilbert problems, as described in the next section.